How to Teach a Dog its Name – Awesome Guide for Your New DogLast updated: by Jessi Larson

 - Keep Training Short – Dogs will get bored of training if you do it too long and this just makes things harder.
 It’s better to only do this a handful of times and stop before they get bored so the training stays interesting and fun.

-An important note: Situations will arise where getting your dog’s attention is critical, say if they’re wandering into oncoming traffic or starting to eat a hazardous substance.
+An important note: Situations will arise where getting your dog’s attention is critical, say if they’re wandering into oncoming traffic or starting to eat a hazardous chemical.
 In these moments, you need your dog to recognize their name immediately so this training is really important.
 And don’t let your dog off the leash before you know they’ll respond to their name and return.

 Eventually you can phase out the treats and just give some positive reenforcement when they respond to their name.
 Smart dogs also love variety in their training like mixing up locations, types of training, and throwing in a surprise treat never hurts!